 Marshmallow Banana Boats

 Super simple, amazingly delicious, and you can make the argument that it’s *cough* a healthier option.

-To make these firepit deserts, you need aluminum foil, bananas, mini-marshmallows, and chocolate chips/morsels.
+To make these campfire desserts, you need aluminum foil, bananas, mini-marshmallows, and chocolate chips/morsels.

-Lastly, roll the banana and it’s stuffings into aluminum foil and cook over your open flame for 5 minutes or so.
-Slighly open one to check to see how melted and gooey they’re getting.
+Lastly, roll the banana and its stuffing into aluminum foil and cook over your open flame for 5 minutes or so.
+Slightly open one to check to see how melted and gooey they’re getting.